 More clever than bright, Ron attended schools at Bedford Park and nearby Argo-Summit (suburban Chicago) in an age when the estimable role of teacher was filled with what he called “secular nuns,” women who chose career over family.
 At school, he often answered to the name “Roy” since several of those women had also taught his father twenty-five years previous.
 Principal Rose Spellman instilled a love of language, while Veronica Piper gave him a profound respect for mathematics and the discipline of numbers.
 Virginia Lawton opened his eyes to the natural world and James Barnes Baker challenged his communicative skills to convey more information with fewer words.
 There is more than a little irony that history (taught by the basketball coach so that he’d have something to do) was Ramsay’s weakest subject, yet it became the core of a forty-five-plus year career in higher education.

 Growing up (another ironic phrase, since he never did) in the working-class suburbs of Chicago, Ramsay took every opportunity to escape reality and explore the city’s byways, discovering the notion of palimpsest long before he ever heard the word.
 He came to know Hugh M.G.
 Garden, Holabird & Roche, John Wellborn Root, Louis Sullivan, and Frank Lloyd Wright as well as he knew his own friends and neighbors.
-So it should come as no surprise that Architecture would shape the core of Ramsay’s being.
+So it should come as no surprise Architecture would shape the core of Ramsay’s being.

 Meanwhile, the evolution of his spiritual life kept pace with his intellectual interests.
 Ramsay’s grandfather Roy, and his father, another Roy, were atheist and agnostic, respectively.
 Ron (who was meant to be the third Roy in that lineage) accepted the torch of eclectic skepticism.

 After twenty-eight years with his partner Peter Vandervort, they married on the first of August, 2013, motivated perhaps by his open-heart surgery only two months before.
-Ramsay and Vandervort were litigants in a suit which eventually brought marriage equity to the Red State where he has lived for more than forty years, hoarding art and books and, by and large, not giving a wet slap about much else.
-He leaves, then, a husband, a dog, a cat, a massive personal library (most of which remains unread), an accumulation of passable art, and a gaggle of fellow eccentrics who count him a friend.
+Ramsay and Vandervort were litigants in a suit which eventually brought marriage equity to the Red State where he has lived for more than forty years, hoarding books and art and, by and large, not giving a wet slap about much else.
+He leaves, then, a husband, a dog, a massive personal library (most of which remains unread), an accumulation of passable art, and a gaggle of fellow eccentrics who count him a friend.
 Could any of us hope for more?